NotBrianZach/bza/README.md

 - html
   - a website
-    - url2md https://example.com ./library/example.com
-    - (url2md sourceUrl outputFilePath, image directory will be filename+d)
+    - pullUrl https://example.com # this is a wrapper for wget in shellHook in shell.nix
+    - cd example.com then find whatever file you want in the directory structure, then see below
-  - local html we downloaded
+  - local html
-    - html2md ~/Downloads/a_path_towards_agi.html ./library/agi.md
+    - html2md ~/Downloads/a_path_towards_agi.html
+    - mv a_path_towards_agi.md $bzaDir/library
+    - mv a_path_towards_agid $bzaDir/library
     - (html2md sourceUrl outputFilePath, image directory will be filename+d)
 - epub
  - pandoc -i /path/to/file.epub -o /path/to/output.md